 The FTC’s role in federal privacy legislation

-Despite enforcement constraints (i.e. limited funding and restricted authority under the “unfair and deceptive” statute), Slaughter and Wilson defended the FTC as the most appropriate agency to regulate data privacy.
-They stressed that the agency’s institutional knowledge and dual mandate to protect consumers and uphold competition uniquely positions it to evaluate complex privacy cases in the context of data consolidation.
-However, both emphasized the FTC’s need for additional resources and legal authority, including the power to issue penalties for initial privacy offenses (and not just for violations of previous consent orders, as with Facebook and Google/YouTube), as well as privacy jurisdiction over non-profits and common carriers.
+Despite enforcement constraints (i.e., limited funding and restricted authority under the “unfair and deceptive” statute), Slaughter and Wilson defended the FTC as the most appropriate agency to regulate data privacy.
+They stressed that the agency’s institutional knowledge and dual mandate to protect consumers and uphold competition uniquely position it to evaluate complex privacy cases in the context of data consolidation.
+However, both emphasized the FTC’s need for additional resources and legal authority, including the power to issue penalties for initial privacy offenses (and not just for violations of previous consent orders, as with Facebook and YouTube), as well as privacy jurisdiction over non-profits and common carriers.

 While both Wilson and Slaughter advocated for federal privacy legislation, the two found themselves on opposing sides of three legislative issues.
 Wilson stressed the importance that legislation include federal preemption to ensure consistency for corporations, to which Slaughter raised concerns.
 Meanwhile, Slaughter encouraged Congress to delegate broader rulemaking authority to the FTC and implement a private right of action, both of which Wilson cautioned against.